-All members of the former State Police and Benevolent Fund: full-time commissioned officers, non-commissioned officers or troopers of the Division of State Police.
+All members of the former State Police and Benevolent Fund: full-time commissioned officers, noncommissioned officers or troopers of the Division of State Police.
 Membership is a condition of employment.

 Service Retirement Mandatory retirement at age 55.
 Voluntary retirement prior to age 55 with 25 years of credited service.
 Ordinary Disability Retirement A Member is eligible for Ordinary Disability Retirement if he (she) has 4 years of service and is totally and permanently incapacitated from the performance of usual or available duties.
+Accidental Disability Retirement A Member is eligible upon total and permanent incapacitation as a direct result of a traumatic event occurring during and as a result of the performance of regular or assigned duties.